deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "I guess.
 It seems like as good a thing to go on as anything else."
 Adam replied.

 She put the camera down.
-"But…special forces, Adam?
+"But...special forces, Adam?
 Won't that take you away for a long time?"

-He stopped searching for a second and turned in his seat. "…Yeah, it will." he agreed.
+He stopped searching for a second and turned in his seat. "...Yeah, it will." he agreed.

 They hugged, melting into each others' arms without either of them needing to invite the other.

 "What are you going to do, do you think?"
 He asked after a silent minute or so.
 She ran a hand through her curls.

-"I guess…I want to help people too." she said.
+"I guess...I want to help people too." she said.
 "I want to make some sense of all this.
-And now this camera's been left to me, and Sara always talked about being a photojournalist…"
+And now this camera's been left to me, and Sara always talked about being a photojournalist..."

 "How do you even get started on that?
-It's not like they have recruitment…"
+It's not like they have recruitment..."

 "I've been doing my own research there."
 Ava told him.
 "I thought I'd try for City University London."

 "I guess you'll be away for a long time too then, huh?"

 She nodded, resting her forehead against his.
-"I guess…"
+"I guess..."

 She caught sight of what was on his screen and looked up.
 "I like that one."